hassaan4584/Swiftjective-C/_posts/2019-02-25-A-Best-in-Class-App.md

     + Drag and drop for creating new windows
     + Core spotlight
     + Donating to Siri for `INIntent`
-- It uses the correct audio settings and responds to audio interupption gracefully, if audio can be played at all within it.
+- It uses the correct audio settings and responds to audio interruption gracefully, if audio can be played at all within it.
 - Custom edit options are supported when text or an image is selected, if appropriate.
 - The user is provided ample time to form an opinion about your app before you request a rating, and you opt for the built-in `SKStoreReviewController` to ask for it.
 - The launch screen is branding free and closely resembles the first screen of the app.